pderyuga/octopied-game/README.md

 A cozy Cooking Mama-style game where you play as an octopus chef baking pies through interactive minigames!

-Use the octopus's flexible tentacles to complete a series of fun, interactive minigames that simulate the pie-making process.
+Use the octopus's flexible arms to complete a series of fun, interactive minigames that simulate the pie-making process.
 Each successful pie earns you points based on how well you follow the recipe!

-The game is built with Python and Pygame, featuring smooth physics-based tentacle controls and a recipe system that makes it easy to create new challenges.
+The game is built with Python and Pygame, featuring smooth physics-based arm controls and a recipe system that makes it easy to create new challenges.

 ## Current Status